pylint-dev/pylint/doc/data/messages/p/possibly-used-before-assignment/details.rst

     if suffix in "dmy":
         handle_date_suffix(suffix)

+Or, instead of `assert_never()`, you can call a function with a return annotation of `Never` or `NoReturn`.
+Unlike in the general case, where by design pylint ignores type annotations and does its own static analysis, here, pylint treats these special annotations like a disable comment.

 Pylint currently allows repeating the same test like this, even though this lets some error cases through, as pylint does not assess the intervening code: